leilaicruz/Experimental-journal-jupyterBOOK/_sources/journal/2019-08/2019-08-12-Checking-clones-ura-and-ade-growth.md

 - **We stored them as glycerol stock (though it can be a potential concern) because the spontaneous repair by homologous recombination happens kind of stochastically , so, the fact that those strains show the correct behaviour to continue with SATAY, does not imply that a highly dense culture will keep that behaviour.**
 - In the protocol written by Benoit and Agnes from ETH, they dont mention this step of storing the strain in glycerol stocks before continuing with SATAY.

-## Here is what we should expect 🙏👍:
+# Here is what we should expect:

 -------------------------------------